gumazz/DynamicWeb/README.md

 This is homework for DynamicWeb lesson on Otus platform.

 Here are the files:
-project - main project configuration and docker files prov.yml - Ansible provisioning file
+project - main project configuration and docker files;
+prov.yml - Ansible provisioning file;
-README.md - this Readme file
+README.md - this Readme file;
-Vagrantfile - Vagrant VMs provisioning file
+Vagrantfile - Vagrant VMs provisioning file.